Trekking in Nepal

 Treks: Nepal Far West & Limi Valley GHT

+The main factor determining the "busyness" of a trek is where it is taking place.
 Take a look at our infographic below that shows the number of trekkers visiting the different trekking regions of Nepal.
-As you can see very few trekkers venture away from the Annapurna, Everest, and Langtang regions ---> 95% of all trekkers only visit one of these three regions of Nepal.
+The source for this data is Nepal's Ministry of Tourism 2019 statistics report.
+As you can see very few trekkers venture away from the Annapurna, Everest, and Langtang regions.
+95% of all trekkers only visit one of these three regions of Nepal.

 If this is your first time hiking in Nepal there is a large range of itineraries to choose from.
-Some opt for Teahouse Lodge based walks like Annapurna Base Camp (also known as Annapurna Sanctuary), Half Annapurna Circuit or Everest Base Camp.
+Some people opt for Teahouse Lodge based walks.
 Over the last 10 years or so, Luxury Lodges have been built in the Everest and Annapurna regions.
-Others prefer the quieter experience of a Camping trek to hike on less busy trails in the Himalaya.
+Others prefer the quieter experience of a Camping trek to explore the less busy trails in Nepal.

-Teahouse trekking routes are in Everest, Manaslu, Annapurna, Makalu and Langtang regions.
-There are also short treks with lodges such as around Pokhara on our Pokhara Panorama.
+Teahouse trekking routes are in Everest, Manaslu, Annapurna, Makalu, and Langtang regions.
+Popular ones are Annapurna Base Camp trek (also known as Annapurna Sanctuary), Half Annapurna Circuit trek with Thorong La pass, and Everest Base Camp trek.
+There is also a short teahouse trek with lodges around Pokhara on our Pokhara Panorama.

-For walking in Nepal where there are no lodges you will need to join a camping trek.
-Some of our camping treks are along The Great Himalaya Trail ("GHT").
+For the best treks in Nepal, you should join a camping-style expedition.
+Some of these are along The Great Himalaya Trail ("GHT").
 This is a route that traverses the country from end to end.
 It starts near Kanchenjunga in the East and continues to Humla on the Tibetan border in the West.

-To help you select the best trek in Nepal for your requirements we have set up a Trip Search page on our website.
-This filters our portfolio of trips based on several factors.
-These are Trip Type, Features, Trip Style, Grading and Leadership.
-The options to select trips by their main Features are High Passes, Base Camps, Great Himalaya Trail and Summit Climbs.
-This should assist in finding your ideal walking holiday.
-Please get in touch with us if you have questions or need any help to make your choice.
+To help you select the trek for your requirements we have set up a Trip Search page on our website.
+This filters our portfolio of trips based on several factors and their main features.

 How difficult is it to trek in Nepal?

-To help you choose we have given difficulty grades for our itineraries.
+To help you choose we have given them grades for trekking difficulty.
 There are six grades from Gentle to Challenging.
-This should help you understand how hard trekking is in Himalayas.
-We have also written on our Blog about How Hard is Dhaulagiri Circuit trek in Nepal?
-We have first-hand experience of our hiking holidays.
-Please get in touch with us to discuss what to expect and any training before departure.
+This should help you understand how hard the trek is.
+Our most challenging trek is Makalu to Everest GHT.
+We have first-hand experience of our hiking holidays and will help match the right trip for you.

 We have selected the best month for our fixed date departures.
-This is from our knowledge of operating these treks and expeditions over the years.
-We have written a blog article When is the best time to go trekking in Nepal Himalaya? and this should help you select when to travel.
+This is from our knowledge of operating these trips over the years.
+We have written a blog article When is the best time to go trekking in Nepal Himalaya? and this should help you select the best time to travel.

-Take a look at our infographic below that shows the number of trekkers by the time of year.
+Take a look at our infographic below that shows the number of trekkers by the time of year in 2019.
 As you can see the busiest season for trekking in Nepal is Autumn with 69,199 trekkers.
 This is followed by the Spring season at 60,270 trekkers.
 Winter is the quietest season with 20,543 trekkers during the months of December to February.

 The busiest month in the Spring season is April.
 Yet both the months of October and November in the Autumn season have more trekkers than April.

 Choosing the best time depends on location, altitude, and difficulty.
-Some like Upper Dolpo to Jomsom GHT are only possible to do in May/ June as winter snows block the passes until then.
-The best month for Makalu to Everest GHT is in the Spring season during April to May.
+Some like Upper Dolpo to Jomsom GHT are only possible to do in May/ June.
+Winter snows block the passes until early Summer.
+The best month for Makalu to Everest GHT is in the Spring season during April and May.
 We do not organise this trip in the Autumn season as it is too cold and there is a high risk of passes blocked by snow.

 One of our top tips is to consider a trek in December during the Winter season.
-It is not possible to do some treks as it will be too cold however it is a good time to trek to places like Everest Base Camp and Annapurna Base Camp.
+It is not possible to walk in some places as it will be too cold.
+However, it is a good time to trek to places like Everest Base Camp and Annapurna Base Camp.
 In December, the weather is usually sunny with a high-pressure weather system settled over the Himalayas.

 We do not recommend trekking during the monsoon season.
-In July and August, there is heavy rain that can cause landslides and rockfall.
-It is an unpleasant experience to get wet on most days and to not see Himalayan views.
+In July and August, there is heavy rain that can cause landslides and rockfalls.
+It is an unpleasant experience to get wet on most days and to see only cloudy views with no mountain vistas.

 Number of trekkers in Nepal by season

-How to prepare for a trek in Nepal?
+How to prepare for a hike in Nepal?

 What to pack for hiking in Nepal?